-Epidemiologists are curious by nature.
-They look at data and try to figure out what it means and where trends are heading.
+Epidemiologists look at data and try to figure out what it means and where trends are heading.
 If a disease is spreading across a geographic area, will it continue moving in its current direction?
 If an age group is experiencing an increase in incidents of an illness, why is this group affected disproportionately?

 Public health leaders need solid data to make decisions.
-They can go on gut instinct, but they desperately want good information to guide their decision making.
 Unless they have staff who can tell them what their data means, the data is useless.
 This is where biostatisticians come into play.

-For the offbeat sorts who love statistics and public health, a job as a biostatistician would provide engaging work.
-As businesses, nonprofits and governmental organizations have collected more and more data, the professional skill set involved in organizing, interpreting and analyzing large data sets has become more and more valuable.
+For the offbeat sorts who love statistics and public health, a job as a biostatistician can provide engaging work.
+As businesses, nonprofits and governmental organizations have collected more and more data, the professional skills involved in organizing, interpreting, and analyzing large data sets has become more and more valuable.

 04Public Health Educator